christinabranson/deep-track-ai/posts/20241017_hello_world.md

 But, its a pretty damn cool tool, and I think I've found a good use case for it. **Music discovery**

+With Deep Track AI, my goal is to harness the power of generative AI to surface new and underappreciated music, create connections between artists and genres, and introduce you to tracks that resonate deeply.
+Whether it’s uncovering an indie artist from halfway across the world or drawing parallels between your favorite band and a lesser-known pioneer, I want this blog to inspire a new way of exploring music.

 -----